-Join Von Glitschka for an in-depth discussion in this video Solution: Author logo for , part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Solution: Author logo for , part of Learning Logo Design.

 The creative challenge I gave you was to read through the creative brief I provided…for a new pharmaceutical product called Adnyl.…Once again, that's Lynda spelled backwards.…So how did you do?
 Did you draw at least 40 thumbnails?…Did you discover any clever concepts or visual twists while you were processing…the information and sketching out your ideas?…Ideation is all about discovery.
 Unveiling concepts and meaning through…visual solutions based on a well defined foundation of information.…